othman-19/friendlychat-firebase-codelab/web-start/README.md

 ## 1. Overview
 In this codelab, I will use Firebase to easily create web applications by implementing and deploying a chat client using Firebase products and services.

-For more informations, go to the [Codelab page](https://firebase.google.com/codelabs/firebase-web#0).
+> For more informations, go to the [Codelab page](https://firebase.google.com/codelabs/firebase-web#0).

+Deployed app with Firebase: [Live Demo](https://friendlychat-75d3c.web.app/).

 ![screenshot](./screenshot.png)